CHARLOTTE DAWSON: ON COLLECTING, THE IMAGINED OTHER

 Charlotte Dawson’s Humber Street Gallery inspiration: flower memorial

 There's a piece at Charlotte Dawson's new show that she isn't ready to describe in detail before opening night.
 What she will say is that it will ask visitors to move through the space with the same care you'd take crossing a graveyard.
-Informed by a childhood collecting conkers with her brother in their local cemetery, and her mum who often turned family walks into expeditions for fossils and pebbles.
+Informed by a childhood collecting conkers with her brother in their local cemetery, and her mum who often turned family walks into quests to find fossils and pebbles.
 "I had to be dragged away from too many rocks," she says.
 "You can't have all of the rocks."

 A phone full of moments: Charlotte Dawson’s photo gallery and visual inspiration for her Humber Street Gallery exhibition If Memory Serves Me Well

-Where one piece ends, another begins
+Where one piece ends, another begins: Charlotte Dawson’s Humber Street Gallery show visual inspiration

-If Memory Serves Me Well
+If Memory Serves Me Well: Charlotte Dawson

 10 July – 20 September 2026